pypy/pypy.org/posts/2021/09/open-ended-traces.md

 benchmarks ourselves, it's pointless to look at its effect on existing benchmarks – there shouldn't and indeed there isn't any.

-Instead, we are going to look at a micro-benchmark that came out of the original report, one that simply renders a big artificial Tornado template.
+Instead, we are going to look at a micro-benchmark that came out of the original bug report, one that simply renders a big artificial Tornado template.
+The code of the micro-benchmark can be found here: ...

 All benchmarks were run 10 times in new processes.
 The means and standard deviations of the benchmark runs are: